StoneT2000/rfcl/README.md

 # Reverse Forward Curriculum Learning (RFCL)

 Reverse Forward Curriculum Learning (RFCL) is a novel approach to learning from demonstrations that enables extreme **demonstration and sample efficiency** in model-free RL.
 RFCL is capable of solving a wide range of complex tasks from just 1-10 demonstrations, far more demonstration efficient than prior model-free baselines.
+We use a per-demonstration reverse curriculum to train an initial policy capable of perform well from the initial states of the given demonstrations, and then genrealize to a larger initial state distribution via a forward curriculum.
+Our shows a glimpse of the potential of how demonstration/sample efficient RL can be if one leverages the properties of simulation.

 [Project Page](https://reverseforward-cl.github.io/) | [Paper](https://openreview.net/pdf?id=w4rODxXsmM) | [Open Review](https://openreview.net/forum?id=w4rODxXsmM)